-The site lies within the local centre of Solva as defined within the Local Development Plan (LDP) and the proposal for demolition and rebuilding of this existing mid terrace residential dwelling is considered to be acceptable in principle.
+The site lies within the local centre of Solva as defined within LDP2 and the proposal for demolition and rebuilding of this existing mid terrace residential dwelling is considered to be acceptable in principle.
 The proposed development scheme also includes some changes to the exterior of the structure including rear extensions and external works.
-As such, the proposal is considered to maintain the special qualities of the National Park when viewed from the immediate and wider landscape, can be supported in principle and is also considered to meet the policies set out in the Local Development Plan.
+As such, the proposal is considered to maintain the special qualities of the National Park when viewed from the immediate and wider landscape, can be supported in principle and is also considered to meet the policies set out in the LDP2.